Home › Forums › OMPTS Resident Case Discussions › Weekend 5 Case Presentation

 -How does the pain behave? – Start lateral and move distal?
 Mostly anterior thigh and rarely lateral?

--At what point is squatting painful? – full depth, entire movement, sustained squat?
+-At what point is squatting painful? – full depth, entire movement, sustained squat?4) Does the objective information/patient presentation make you think of a particular diagnosis?

--Seems like OA due to ROM loss, special testing results, and WB intolerance.
+-Seems like OA due to ROM loss, special testing results, and WB intolerance.5) What would be your first thought on treatment for this patient?

 – For this patient I would employ light AROM and AAROM exercises into limited ROMs to improve ROM impairment, encourage active participation in treatment, and ensure she was getting ROM work frequently at home.
 Specifically I like a supine knee rock into ER/IR (due to IR limitation) and SKTC.